apache/flink/docs/dev/connectors/streamfile_sink.md

 #### Using Row-encoded Output Formats

-The only required configuration are the base path were we want to output our data and an
+The only required configuration are the base path where we want to output our data and an
 [Encoder]({{ site.javadocs_baseurl }}/api/java/org/apache/flink/api/common/serialization/Encoder.html)
 that is used for serializing records to the `OutputStream` for each file.